Student Conduct

 Overview

-University Housing works to provide residents a safe, healthy and educational living environment.
-In order to do so, there must be policies and procedures in place to hold residents accountable for behavior.
-Policy enforcement ensures that residents are taking responsibility for their actions and Housing staff is upholding the rights of each resident.
+University Housing works to provide residents with a safe, healthy, and educational living environment.
+In order to do so, there must be policies and procedures in place to hold residents accountable for their behavior.
+Policy enforcement ensures that residents are taking responsibility for their actions, and Housing staff are upholding the rights of each resident.

 Student Conduct Process